Jigsaw-R1: A Study of Rule-based Visual Reinforcement Learning with Jigsaw Puzzles: Other Jigsaw Puzzles

-\section{Full Jigsaw Puzzles}
+\subsection{Full Jigsaw Puzzles}

-\section{Box Jigsaw Puzzles}
+\subsection{Box Jigsaw Puzzles}

-This task evaluates a MLLM's ability to reason about spatial relationships between image patches and to visually ground its understanding by identifying the correct bounding box.
+Unlike other jigsaw puzzle tasks (i.e., full and pair), this task evaluates a MLLM's ability to both reason about spatial relationships between image patches and to visually ground its understanding by identifying the correct bounding box.

 The process begins by dividing an input image into an $m{\scriptstyle\times}n$ grid of regions.
 Each region is assigned a unique position index.
 From each of these $mn$ regions, a patch of equal size is randomly selected, resulting in $mn$ equally-sized patches.
 Next, a target position index, $i$ (where $1\leq i \leq mn$), is randomly chosen.
 All $mn$ patches are then shuffled.
 A key constraint during shuffling is that the patch originally from position $i$ must be relocated to a different position.
 The MLLM's task is to provide the bounding box coordinates for the patch that originally belonged in position $i$.
+Further details on the prompts used can be found in~\Cref{app:prompts}.

 The accuracy reward is measured by the Intersection over Union (IoU) between the predicted and ground truth bounding boxes.
+The format reward, consistent with other jigsaw puzzle tasks, requires that the final answer be extractable in the prescribed format.

-As shown in Table~\ref{tb:downstream_box}, training MLLMs on this task can promote generalization to ScreenSpot~\cite{cheng2024seeclick}, a downstream task requiring visual grounding within a Graphical User Interface (GUI) environment.
+As shown in Table~\ref{tb:downstream_box}, training MLLMs on this task can promote generalization to ScreenSpot~\citep{cheng2024seeclick}, a downstream task requiring visual grounding within a Graphical User Interface (GUI) environment.